wzhudev/reverse-linear-sync-engine/README.md

 - **Property Types**: LSE categorizes properties into several types, such as `property`, `reference`, `referenceModel`, `referenceCollection`, `backReference`, and `referenceArray`.
 - **Reactive Data Handling**: LSE uses `Object.defineProperty` to implement getters and setters, enabling efficient reference handling and observability.

-In the upcoming chapters, we’ll explore how this metadata is leveraged in practice.
+In the upcoming chapters, we'll explore how this metadata is leveraged in practice.
 Keep reading! 🚀

 ## Chapter 2: Bootstrapping & Lazy Loading

 Once the models are defined, the next step is to **load them into the client**.
 In this chapter, we'll explore how LSE **bootstraps and lazily loads models**.

-We’ll start with a high-level overview to establish a foundational understanding before diving into more intricate details.
-Since this process involves multiple modules, I’ll also provide brief introductions to each for better context.
+We'll start with a high-level overview to establish a foundational understanding before diving into more intricate details.
+Since this process involves multiple modules, I'll also provide brief introductions to each for better context.

 ![bootstrapping overview](./imgs/bootstrapping-overview.png)